gtfierro/patenttags/sparse_tagger/README.md

 (2, 2, 1), ...
 ```

-Another output file 'dict.csv' will be generated that will hold the mappings of the tag indexes:
+Another output file 'dict.csv' will be generated that will hold the mappings of
+the term indexes:

 ```
 1, A